mvolkmann/blog/src/htmx.md

 {% aTargetBlank "https://www.djangoproject.com", "Django" %} or
 {% aTargetBlank "https://flask.palletsprojects.com/", "Flask" %}.

+## Optimistic Updates

+If an endpoint might be slow to return a response, using `hx-indicator` to display a spinner is a good idea.
+Alternatively, the front end can assume success and update the UI optimistically.
+For example, clicking a "like" button can immediately change its color to a muted version of the color that will be used when the response is received.
+If the response indicates success, the color can be changed to the full color.
+If the response indicates failure, the color can be reset.

 ## Mobile Apps

 The hypermedia approach used by HTMX to build web applications